 Robert Hanssen

-Described as “possibly the worst intelligence disaster in U.S. history,” the actions of traitor Robert Hanssen are the most recent on our list.
-He was an FBI agent from 1976 to 2001, and spent most of that time selling top-secret information to the Soviet Union and, following the USSR’s collapse, the Russians.
+Described as “possibly the worst intelligence disaster in US history,” the actions of traitor Robert Hanssen are the most recent on our list.
+He was an FBI agent from 1976-2001, and spent most of that time selling top-secret information to the Soviet Union and, following its collapse, to the Russians.

-He leaked information about US spy equipment, such as radar and spy satellites, and also revealed the names of agents spying on the Soviets.
-Hanssen famously informed the USSR about a highly-secret eavesdropping tunnel built under the Soviet Embassy by the FBI.
+Hanssen leaked information about American spy equipment, such as radar and spy satellites, and revealed the names of agents spying on the Soviets.
+He also informed the USSR about a highly-secret eavesdropping tunnel built beneath the Soviet Embassy by the FBI.

-On one occasion, he was tasked with identifying a mole within the FBI.
+On one occasion, Hanssen was tasked with identifying a mole within the FBI.
 Unbeknownst to his superiors, the individual was actually himself, which made it easy for him to cover his tracks.
-Hanssen remained anonymous throughout his career, and it was only on February 18, 2001, after a long investigation, that the FBI discovered he was a spy and arrested him.
+He remained anonymous throughout his career, and it was only on February 18, 2001, after a long investigation, that the FBI discovered he was a spy and arrested him.

 On June 5, 2023, Hanssen, then 79, was found unresponsive in his prison cell at the ADX Florence supermax prison in Florence, Colorado.
-He was later pronounced dead, with the Associated Press speaking to an anonymous source, who said he’s believed to have died of natural causes.
+He was later pronounced dead, with an autopsy determining his passing was the result of colon cancer.

 Wang Jingwei

-The final entry on our list of the biggest military traitors in history is Wang Jingwei.
-He was a leftist politician in pre-Communist China who often clashed with his rival, Chiang Kai-shek.
+The final entry on our list of the biggest military traitors in history is Wang Jingwei, a leftist politician in pre-Communist China who often clashed with his rival, Chiang Kai-shek.

-Toward the beginning of World War II, Wang made a deal with Japan to hand over Nanjing, in return for him being given a puppet government that would be run in collaboration with the Japanese Empire.
+At the beginning of World War II, Wang made a deal with Japan to hand over Nanjing, in return for him being given a puppet government that would be run in collaboration with the Japanese Empire.
+He frequently spoke about his admiration of Japan, with his speeches often reaffirming China’s submission to its neighbor.
 He died just before the end of the conflict.